Technology / System Admin

 3 Common Linux Troubleshooting Techniques for Diagnostics picture: A

-Linux is a rock-solid operating system.
-That's why most of the cloud infrastructure that runs online uses Linux to help keep things running smoothly.
+Linux is a rock-solid operating system, no doubt about it.
+For this reason, most of the cloud infrastructure that runs online uses Linux in the mix to help keep things running smoothly.
 As solid as the operating system may be, there are times when problems crop up.

-We want to look at some basic network commands that you must understand in order to write the Linux+ exam.
-They are ping, ifconfig, and tracert.
-These are fundamental troubleshooting tools that will help you find issues on a network.
+We want to look at some basic network commands that you must understand to write the Linux+ exam and for troubleshooting on a Linux system in general.

 ping